2013 Lexus RX 350 Performance

 Handling and Braking

-The Lexus RX 350 comes standard with front-wheel drive, though all-wheel drive is available.
+The 2013 Lexus RX 350 comes standard with front-wheel drive, and all-wheel drive is available.
 F Sport trims come standard with all-wheel drive.
-Reviewers say that the RX’s handling is supremely smooth and comfortable, but that also means its ride isn’t especially sporty.
+Reviewers say that the RX’s ride is supremely smooth and comfortable, but that also means its handling isn’t especially sporty.
 However, the F Sport’s stiff tuning makes the ride too harsh for nearly every reviewer.
-Not only do they say that the RX F Sport doesn’t take bumps or broken pavement well, but that its firm suspension doesn’t even help its performance.
+They say that the RX F Sport doesn’t take bumps or broken pavement well, adding that its firm suspension doesn’t even help its performance.

 - “When it comes to ride quality, the 2013 Lexus RX 350 doesn't disappoint.
 The compliant suspension and plentiful sound insulation isolate passengers from the outside world in a silent bubble of luxury." -- Edmunds